 But instead of focusing on that short-term pain of the loss of salary, think of auto-enrolment as a long-term gain for your retirement.

-If you can afford to then definitely consider it – especially if your employer will match the contribution you make, as it's an effective pay rise.
+If you can afford to, then definitely consider it – especially if your employer will match your contribution, in which case it's essentially a pay rise.

-Do weigh this up against any payments you're making into a private pension to determine how much you want and can afford to be paying out of your pay packet each month.
+However, weigh this up against any payments you're making into a private pension to determine how much you want to pay in and can afford.

-Quite simply: no. Auto-enrolment has been designed to get everyone who isn't already paying into a workplace pension scheme to do so.
+No. Auto-enrolment is designed to get everyone who isn't already paying into a workplace pension scheme to do so.

-What scheme you'll be signed up to is the decision of your employer which means if you're already on a workplace pension scheme you could be on a different scheme to your colleagues who are being auto-enrolled (however, more often than not it is the same scheme).
+What scheme you'll be signed up to is the decision of your employer, which means if you're already in a workplace pension scheme you could be in a different scheme from your colleagues who are being auto-enrolled (although usually it will be the same scheme).

-Your workplace pension pot belongs to you and it'll still be yours when you reach pensionable age - however although you'll definitely be able to join a workplace pension scheme with your new employer, you won't necessarily be able to pay into your old pension scheme, or combine your old and new pension schemes.
-To find out you'll have to contact your pension provider.
+Your workplace pension belongs to you and it'll still be yours when you reach pensionable age.
+However, although you'll be able to join a workplace pension scheme with a new employer, you won't necessarily be able to pay into your old pension scheme, or combine your old and new pension schemes.
+To find out, you'll have to contact your pension provider.

 Any pension contributions you and your employer make will be held with the pension provider – not your employer.
-If your employer goes bust your pension fund will be ring-fenced which means it will be protected and you cannot lose it.
+If your employer goes bust, your pension fund will be ring-fenced, so your retirement savings won't disappear.

-If your pension provider goes bust, you do have protection – see our pension need-to-knows for more information.
+If your pension provider goes bust, you also have protection – see our Pension need-to-knows for more.

-Quite simply no. Auto-enrolment is the equivalent of a payrise - not something you'd throw away lightly.
-Lifetime ISAs, due to start in April 2017 if you're under 40 then, will allow you to save for retirement (accessing it at 60) and the state will add 25% on top- that's £1 for every £4 saved.
+Not at all – you can get both.
+Auto-enrolment is the equivalent of a pay rise – not something you'd throw away lightly.
+But Lifetime ISAs – available to those aged between 18 and 39 – allow you to save for retirement (accessing the cash at 60) with the benefit of a 25% state bonus – a £1 top-up for every £4 you save.

-You can definitely get both - read all about it in our Lifetime ISAs guide.
+You can read more in our Lifetime ISAs guide.